online-ml/river/README.md

 ## Contributing

 Like many subfields of machine learning, online learning is far from being an exact science and so there is still a lot to do.
 Feel free to contribute in any way you like, we're always open to new ideas and approaches.
-Also have a look at the [issue tracker](https://github.com/creme-ml/creme/issues).
+Also take a look at the [issue tracker](https://github.com/creme-ml/creme/issues) and see if anything takes your fancy.

 Last but not least you are more than welcome to share with us how you're using `creme` or online learning in general!
 We believe that online learning solves a lot of pain points in practice and we would love to share experiences.